Copenhagen Consensus Center

 The Copenhagen Consensus Center is a US non-profit think tank based in Lowell, Massachusetts, founded and headed by Bjørn Lomborg.
 The Center organizes the Copenhagen Consensus, a conference of economists held every four years, where potential solutions to global issues are examined and prioritized using cost-benefit analysis.

 The most recent Copenhagen Consensus titled the Post-2015 Consensus was held in 2015.
-It focused on the costs and benefits of the 169 global development targets of the United Nation's Global Goals.
+It focused on the costs and benefits of the 169 global development targets of the United Nations' Global Goals.
 The Post-2015 Consensus brought together an expert panel of economists including two Nobel Laureates who reviewed the research produced by the project and identified 19 targets that represent the best value-for-money in development over the period 2016 to 2030, offering more than $15 back on every dollar invested.

 Recently, the Copenhagen Consensus Center has refocused its efforts into nationally oriented research, and is currently working extensively in Haiti and Bangladesh, while also planning expansion to India.